 Misuse of scientific images

 Poor use of graphics can highlight trends that don't really exist, or can make real trends disappear.
-In 2006, Christopher Monckton, a British journalist and former government advisor, published an article in the Daily Telegraph, a British national daily newspaper, that disputed the concept of climate change and suggested that the United Nations' report on the topic was flawed.
-Monckton included Figure 5 in his article, suggesting that the bottom graph, which shows relatively little change in temperature over the past 1,000 years, disputed the top graph used by the Intergovernmental Panel on Climate Change that showed a recent, rapid temperature increase.
+Some have tried to point out errors with the now widely accepted notion of climate change by using misleading graphics.
+Figure 5, below, is one such graphic that has appeared in print.
+The point drawn by the creator of this is that the bottom graph, which shows relatively little change in temperature over the past 1,000 years, disputes the top graph used by the Intergovernmental Panel on Climate Change that shows a recent, rapid temperature increase.

 At first glance the bottom graph does seem to contradict the top graph.
 However, looking more closely you realize: